kodecocodes/i9t/testing/testing.markdown

 If you've written regular XCTest tests before, you know that they usually rely on one or more assertions, such as `XCTAssertTrue`, `XCTAssertFalse` or `XCTAssertEquals`.
 You may be thinking that this is not a real test since it has no assertions.

-Although you _can_ add assertions, you don't have to explicitly assert anything in a UI test.
+Although you can add assertions, you don't have to explicitly assert anything in a UI test.
 If the test expects to find a specific UI element on the screen, like a button that says _Workouts_, but doesn’t find it, the test will fail.
 In other words, tapping through your app _implicitly_ asserts that UI looks and behaves a certain way.

 ### UI test classes

 There are three main classes involved in UI testing: `XCUIApplication`, `XCUIElement` and `XCUIElementQuery`.
 They're difficult to distinguish in `testRaysFullBodyWorkout()` because of Swift's type inference, but they're there!
 Here's a short description of what they do:

 - **XCUIApplication** is a proxy for your application.
 You use it to launch and terminate the application as you start and end UI tests.
 Notice that `setup()` in **WorkoutsUITests.swift** launches the app.
-This means you're launching your `XCUIApplication` before every UI test in the file. `XCUIApplication` is also the root element in the element hierarchy visible to your test.
+This means you're launching your `XCUIApplication` before every UI test in the file. `XCUIApplication` is also the root in the element hierarchy visible to your test.
 - **XCUIElement** is a proxy for UI elements in the application.
 Every `UIKit` class you can think of can be represented by an `XCUIElement` in the context of a UI test.
 How? `XCUIElement` has a type (e.g. `.Cell`, `.Table`, `.WebView`, etc.) as well as an identifier.
 The identifier usually comes from the element's accessibility information, such as its accessibility identifier, label or value.

 [TODO: Check before publication with a later version of Deckle]